A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Probate administration in New Jersey, New York, and Ohio.

-In New Jersey, the county surrogate system is relatively efficient.
-Most uncontested estates qualify within weeks.
-We handle surrogate filings, inheritance tax returns (IT-R and L-9 where applicable), and the coordination of non-probate assets such as trusts, joint accounts, and transfer-on-death designations.
+In New Jersey, the county surrogate system is efficient — most estates qualify within weeks.
+We handle surrogate filings and inheritance tax returns.

-In Ohio, probate court proceedings vary by county.
-We manage the appointment, estate accountings, creditor claim periods, and coordination with transfer-on-death affidavits and beneficiary designations that may bypass probate entirely.
+In Ohio, proceedings vary by county.
+We manage the appointment, accountings, and creditor claim periods.

 03 / TRUST ADMINISTRATION